 – Government affiliated words – Words such as “city,” “township,” “village,” “borough,” or other words that may indicate affiliation with the government may not be used.

-– Vulgar or obscene words – No wording in a business name can be used that is considered vulgar or obscene.
+– Vulgar or obscene words – No wording in a business name that is considered vulgar or obscene can be used.

 – Distinguishable – Each registered business name has to be distinguishable from other names on record.
 Alaska Regulation 3 AAC 16.120(a)(1) defines what makes a business name distinguishable.
 Some common elements that don’t make a name distinguishable include: